Gravitational reheating at strong coupling: Efficient near-conformal reheating in

 for $\Delta>\frac 12+\frac d2$.
 Consider now some special cases of the general formula \eqref{fint}. \begin{itemize} \item $(d,\Delta)=(2,2)$:

 \item $(d,\Delta)=(3,3)$:

 \end{itemize}

 We conclude this section with the conjecture that $T_{DFP}$ computed in the regime $H\gg \Lambda$ is actually the maximal reheating temperature $T_{HBB}$ itself, \ie the bound in \eqref{lbt} is saturated.
 The reason being is that for an efficient reheating, the de Sitter DFP state of the theory must be very entropic from the $\qft$ perspective, see \eqref{effent}.
 Thus, following the ideas of the ``eigenvalue thermalization hypothesis'' \cite{Srednicki:1994mfb} it must be to a good approximation thermal.
 This conjecture passes the test of the full-fledged simulations of $(d,\Delta)=(2,2)$ model discussed in \cite{Buchel:2023djl}.
-In fig.~\ref{figure2} we compare the temperatures (the left panel) and the entropy densities in the model at de Sitter DFPs (the black curves) and upon thermalization following the inflationary exit (the blue curves).
+In fig.~\ref{figure2} we compare the temperatures (the left panel) and the entropy densities (the right panel) in the model at de Sitter DFPs (the black curves) and upon thermalization following the inflationary exit (the blue curves).
 The dashed red curves represent the leading approximation in the small conformal symmetry breaking parameter \eqref{defp1} given by \eqref{t22} for the temperature and \eqref{s22} for the entropy density.
+Computations of the maximal reheating temperature $T_{HBB}$ and the Hot Big Bang thermal entropy density $s_{HBB}$ (the blue curves in fig.~\ref{figure2}) require holographic simulations of the rapid, \ie in the regime $\gamma\gg H$, inflationary exit \eqref{exita} of the corresponding model.
+For $(d,\Delta)=(2,2)$ model this was done in \cite{Buchel:2023djl}\footnote{$T_{HBB}$ is referred to as $T_r^{max}$ in \cite{Buchel:2023djl}. $s_{HBB}$ is the same as the equilibrium thermal entropy density of the model in Minkowski space-time evaluated at the temperature $T=T_r^{max}$.}.
 Notice that upon thermalization, the equilibrium entropy density is always larger than the corresponding VEE $s_{ent}$ of the de Sitter DFP, however, the entropy production during the thermalization process vanishes as $\frac\Lambda H\to 0$.
 Correspondingly, the maximal Hot Big Bang reheating temperature $T_{HBB}$ is always larger than $T_{DFP}$, however, the difference between the two also vanishes as $\frac\Lambda H\to 0$.